top of page

 Through art making and subsequent discussion, I help facilitate self exploration and healing for my clients.
 I specialize in the treatment of eating disorders, using the art process to challenge distorted thoughts and express repressed emotion.
 I use a meaning based approach, grounded in existentially oriented therapy.

 I am a Board Certified Art Therapist through the Art Therapy Credentials Board and the first Licensed Clinical Professional Art Therapist (LCPAT) in the state of Maryland.
 I am a strong advocate for art therapy and introduced the LCPAT to the 2012 MD General Assembly, to increase the range of art therapy services in Maryland.
-I currently sit on the board of the American Art Therapy Association as the Speaker to the Assembly of Chapters.
+I previously sat on the board of the American Art Therapy Association and the Maryland Board of Professional Counselors and Therapists.

 Education